Amplitude-Developer-Docs/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 !!!note "BigQuery Import for GA4 (Google Analytics 4) Beta"

-    We are working on BigQuery Import for GA4 Beta.
-Please feel free to reach out to <dwh+GA4beta@amplitude.com>.
-In addition, click [here](/data/sources/bigquery) to view how you can import BigQuery data into Amplitude.
+    Amplitude is working on BigQuery Import for GA4 Beta.
+Contact [dwh+GA4beta@amplitude.com](mailto:dwh+GA4beta@amplitude.com) to learn more.
+For more information about importing BiqQuery data in to Amplitude, see the [BigQuery Source documentation](/data/sources/bigquery).

 ### Initializing Amplitude